muhammadali636/Hybrid-Image-Generator/README.md

                   weight_high * np.abs(inverse_high_frequency_component))
 ### Spatial-Domain Blending (Gaussian/Laplacian Pyramids)

-In `spatial_fusion.py`, I generated hybrid images by blending various resolutions using Laplacian pyramids, which reduces harsh seams:
+In `spatial_fusion.py`, I generated hybrid images by combining the low-frequency content of one image with the high-frequency details of another.
+This approach creates an image that appears differently when viewed from various distances:

 - **Gaussian Pyramids:**
-  Each image was downsampled 5–6 times using `cv2.pyrDown`, halving the dimensions and retaining only coarse details at higher levels.
+  Each image was downsampled 4 times using `cv2.pyrDown`, capturing coarse details at the smallest scale.

 - **Laplacian Pyramids:**
-  Formed by subtracting upsampled smaller images from the larger ones, revealing high-frequency edges.
+  Derived from the Gaussian pyramids by subtracting the upsampled lower-level images from the higher-resolution ones, these pyramids isolate high-frequency edges.

 - **Blending:**
-  At each level, a horizontal mask was used to merge the images.
-An alpha parameter (0.65) adjusted the prominence of the cat’s details.
+  Instead of using a horizontal mask, the low-frequency component from the first image is combined with the high-frequency component from the second using weighted addition.
+An alpha parameter (0.07) adjusts the influence of the high-frequency details, balancing the overall image.

 - **Reconstruction:**
-  The final hybrid image (`spatial_hybrid.jpg`) was reconstructed by upsampling and adding the blended pyramid levels in reverse order.
+  The final hybrid image (`spatial_hybrid.jpg`) is reconstructed by upsampling and adding the blended components, yielding an image that changes in appearance depending on the viewing distance.

 ### Observations